msn0/vrt-react/README.md

 }
 ```

 We save this file under our project's root directory and give it the name `vrt.config.js`.
+If you don't use webpack and don't have these loaders as dependencies you need to install them.

+Next we are ready to run `npx vrt`.

+If your component requires any other loaders to make it working - just add them to `vrt.config.js`.
+Please note that you don't need to add `babel-loader` - it's already added to make `@vrt/react` understand ES6 syntax.

 ## License